CaerusKaru/cardcontrol/doc/api.md

 ### [GET /api/v1/card/`$id`](#get-apiv1cardid)

-Returns the card with a given ID.
-This is not the card ID of the institution, but rather a unique identifier beginning from 1, identifying cards within the CardControl system.
+Returns the card with a given `id`.
+This is not the card ID within the institution, but rather a unique identifier beginning from 1, identifying cards within the CardControl system.

 |  Field          | Value Type      | Description                                                      | Example                 |
 |-----------------|-----------------|------------------------------------------------------------------|-------------------------|